The Ottawa Treaty

 States Party to the Ottawa Treaty commit to:

 - never use anti-personnel mines, nor to “develop, produce, otherwise acquire, stockpile, retain or transfer” them;

 - destroy mines in their stockpiles within four years;

 - clear mined areas in their territory within 10 years;

 - in mine-affected countries, conduct mine risk education and ensure that mine survivors, their families and communities receive comprehensive assistance;

 - offer assistance to other States Parties, for example in providing for survivors or contributing to clearance programs;

 - adopt national implementation measures (such as national legislation) in order to ensure that the terms of the treaty are upheld in their territory.

-More information including a list of states party is available at the United Nations site.
+More information including a list of states party is available on the United Nations site.